pingidentity/terraform-provider-pingone/docs/resources/notification_settings_email.md

 ### Required

 - `environment_id` (String) The ID of the environment to configure email settings in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `host` (String) A string that specifies the organization's SMTP server.
 - `password` (String, Sensitive) A string that specifies the organization's SMTP server's password.
 - `port` (Number) An integer that specifies the port used by the organization's SMTP server to send emails (default: `465`).
 Note that the protocol used depends upon the port specified.
 If you specify port `25`, `587`, or `2525`, SMTP with `STARTTLS` is used.
 Otherwise, `SMTPS` is used.